tldrcode/tldrcode.com/_languages/python.markdown

           if statement: code
           else: code
   Example: |
-          if x>5: code
+          "if x>5: code
-          else: code
+          else: code"
   Example_Description: If x is greater than 5 then the code on the first line will be executed.
 If x isn't greater than 5 then the second line of code will be executed.

   -Type: if elseif